ntustison/Histograms/Text/stitched.md

-hyperpolarized gas imaging, it is important to note that human expertise leverages more than relative intensity values to identify salient, clinically relevant features in images---something more akin to the complex neural network structure (versus the 1-D intensity histogram).
+hyperpolarized gas imaging, it is important to note that human expertise leverages more than relative intensity values to identify salient, clinically relevant features in images---something more akin to the complex neural network structure versus the 1-D intensity histogram.
 We introduced a deep learning approach in [@Tustison:2019ac] and further expand on that work for comparison with existing approaches in this work.
-In the spirit of open science, we have made the entire evaluation framework, including our novel contributions, available within our ANTsR and ANTsPy libraries for both R and Python users, respectively.
+In the spirit of open science, we have made the entire evaluation framework, including our novel contributions, available within our Advanced Normalization Tools software ecosystem (ANTsX).